 The aged receivables Report lets you know how much money is due to you and who owes it.
 It gives you a picture of the income you can expect, and overdue amounts.

 The aged payables report tells you how much you owe your vendors.
 It is a breakdown of your bills, who they are owed to, and if any are overdue.

 The Account balances report shows the balances of each of your accounts.
 View a breakdown of the ending balance for each account, the debits, credits, and net movement that occurred between the end date of the report and the account’s starting balance.
 Net movement refers to the increase in an account’s balance minus the decrease.

 The net movement is calculated using what's called normal balance.
 For an asset account, because a debit increases the account’s balance, net movement equals debits minus credits.
 For a liability account, net movement equals credits minus debits.

-The Trial Balance report provides a similar breakdown of the balances of your accounts with one key difference; the balances that you’ll see in the Account Balances report are determined by the date range that is set when generating the report, while the balances in Trial Balance report are determined by the end date of the report that you set, and the starting balance in the account.
-At the bottom of this report, you will see the total debits and credits for all accounts.
-The total debits will always match the total credits.
+The trial balance report provides a breakdown of the balances of your accounts, which are determined by the end date of the report that you set, and the starting balance in the account.
+At the bottom of this report is the total debits and credits for all accounts.
+The total debits always match the total credits.

-The Account Transactions report aims to provide as much detail about each account as possible.
-The header for each account will show you the account type, and where it can be found in your Chart of Accounts.
-Each account’s totals will also be broken down by the starting balance and balance change to give you better visibility into your business’s progress.
+The account transactions report aims to provide as much detail about each account as possible.
+The header for each account will show you the account type, and where it can be found in your chart of accounts.
+Each account is also broken down by the starting balance and balance change to give you better visibility into your business’s progress.